-- Individualised programmes of support implemented consistently by all staff - Counselling (including YMCA services) - Referral to appropriate outside agencies eg CAMHS (should the child meet their thresholds) - Referral to the school nursing service. - Construction club Lego therapy group using Lego to develop team work and cooperation - Social stories using a purpose written story to explain and explore a social situation and different people's responses to it to develop children's understanding of that situation
+- Individualised programmes of support implemented consistently by all staff - Counselling (including allyance services) - Referral to appropriate outside agencies eg CAMHS (should the child meet their thresholds) - Referral to the school nursing service. - Barrington Family Group a nurture group run once a week to help children with anxiety, self esteem and emotional difficulties. - Achievement for All programme termly meetings with parents (in addition to parents evening to discuss a child's needs and to support parents in knowing ways to help their children at home) - Construction club Lego therapy group using Lego to develop team work and cooperation - Social stories using a purpose written story to explain and explore a social situation and different people's responses to it to develop children's understanding of that situation